particle-iot/pixel-tweets/README.md

 #### Picking the right colors to tweet

-Choosing the right hue can be challenging.
+Choosing the perfect hue can be challenging.
 See this lovely list of CSS color names on [W3schools.com](http://www.w3schools.com/cssref/css_colornames.asp) for inspiring color choices!